mawinkler/uptonight/README.md

 [![astropy](https://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)

 UpTonight calculates the best astro photography targets for the night at a given location.
-The built in target list is a merge of Gary Imm's [My Top 100 Astrophotography Targets](https://www.astrobin.com/uc8p37/) and the top 200 taken from his incredible [Deep Sky Compendium](http://www.garyimm.com/compendium).
+The default built in target list is a merge of Gary Imm's [My Top 100 Astrophotography Targets](https://www.astrobin.com/uc8p37/) and the top 200 taken from his incredible [Deep Sky Compendium](http://www.garyimm.com/compendium).

 UpTonight creates a plot of the sky in addition to a report about todays targets.
 Below an example output for Munich in the night from the 18th to 19th of May: